 It is possible to join a guided tour with your own motorcycle.
 The deduction is $100 per bike/per riding day (on this tour it would be a discount of $1,300 USD per bike) on the base tour price.
 Furthermore, if you should break down the tour guides would not be allowed to work on your bike, nor would you be able to ride the spare bike of the trailer, due to insurance issues.

-It is possible to join a guided tour with your own/rental car.
-We can arrange your car rental for a additional fee.
-The deduction is $100 per per riding day (on this tour it would be a discount of $1,300 USD per vehicle) on the base tour price.
-Furthermore, if you should break down the tour guides would not be allowed to work on your car- you need to call roadside assistance.
+It is possible to join a guided tour with your rental car.
+The tour fee is US$4,555.00 per person (2 people, 1 room, 1 convertible car).
+Furthermore, you need to pay the one-way fee at the rental location in Chicago (approx US$1,400 with tax).
+If you should break down on the road our tour guides would not be allowed to work on your car- you need to call roadside assistance.
 You pay your own gas and insurance, National Park entrance fees and Hotel parking fees.
 Not allowed to merge with the Motorcycles.
 You will be part of all activities, the Free Grand Canyon Helicopter Ride, receive the Free Riding jackets, as well as participate in our hosted Welcome- and Farewell Celebrations.
 We take care of your vehicle rental.

 Trike Supplement along with the additional one way is: US$1,725.00.
 We only have a few in our national fleet so let us know to book soon so we can get it locked up.